 15.2.
 Vs. Soy protein

-Soy protein (not to be confused with Soy Isoflavones) had one study fail in changing body composition when Whey protein was able to in obese adults.
-This study compared Whey against Soy (active control) and carbohydrate (control) and controlled for caloric intake in 73 overweight or obese (but otherwise healthy) adults had control (glucose) gain weight and whey protein lose 1.8kg over 23 weeks despite an increase in total calories; soy protein supplementation increased total dietary protein to similar levels as the whey protein, but experienced neither weight loss nor gain.
-The whey had 1g more leucine and 1g less glutamine, and at the end of the trial the whey group had 2.3kg less body fat mass compared to glucose only despite consuming (insignificantly) more calories daily.
-These results have also been repeated in youth subject to weight training, where in addition to a diet of 1.2-1.4g/kg bodyweight protein, the addition of 17.5g skim milk was able to add lean mass while reducing fat mass over 14 weeks and soy was ineffective at doing so.
+Soy protein (not to be confused with Soy Isoflavones) failed to change body composition in one study, when Whey protein was able to in obese adults.
+This study compared Whey against Soy (active control) and carbohydrate (control) and also controlled for caloric intake in 73 overweight or obese (but otherwise healthy) adults.
+Control subjects (glucose) gained gain weight and the subjects who took whey protein lost 1.8kg over 23 weeks despite an increase in total calories.
+Soy protein supplementation increased total dietary protein to similar levels as the whey protein, but did not cause a change in bodyweight.
+The whey had 1g more leucine and 1g less glutamine than soy and at the end of the trial the whey group had 2.3kg less body fat mass compared to glucose only despite consuming (insignificantly) more calories daily.
+These results have also been repeated in youth subjected to weight training, where in addition to a diet of 1.2-1.4g/kg bodyweight protein, the addition of 17.5g skim milk was able to add lean mass while reducing fat mass over 14 weeks and soy was ineffective at doing so.
 However, at least one study has noted that assigning larger amounts of protein (1.2g/kg) can make the differences between whey and soy insignificant, with both outperforming placebo.

 After consumption of 55g whey protein (in two doses of 27.5g with meals) it was found that T3 uptake was lower relative to soy protein (30.9+/-0.5 versus 32.5+/-0.4) and free T4 was lower in whey (13.7+/-0.1pmol/L) than in soy (14.5+/-0.3pmol/L), despite the Whey group losing more fat.
 Thyroid hormones tend to increase more in general when dietary protein increases (relative to carbohydrate) and it appears Whey is slightly less effective than Soy at this.